lionscribe/notification-channel-compat/README.md

 // Register the channel with the system; you can't change the importance or other notification behaviors after this
 notificationManagerHelper.createNotificationChannel(channel);
 ```
-This should preferably be done in the *onCreate* function, so that channels are available to be shown in preferences.
+This should preferably be done in the *onCreate* function, so that channels are available right away to be shown in the preferences.

 ### Step 3:
 #### Add the channels preference to you menu.
 This way users can easily edit their channels.
 In Android 8.0 and later, this menu will take them to the System Channel preferences.
 In older devices, it will create its own menu to mimic the System settings.
 The following is an example that adds 2 preferences, one that takes user to main channels settings, and one that takes them to a specific channel's settings.